holochain/holochain-rust/README.md

 rustup target add aarch64-linux-android armv7-linux-androideabi i686-linux-android
 ```

-Finally, should now be able to build Holochain for Android with:
+Finally, should now be able to build Holochain for Android with your chosen target, e.g.:

 ```
 cd <holochain repo>
 cargo build --target armv7-linux-androideabi --release
 ```

+**NOTE:**  there is currently a problem in that `wabt` (which we use in testing as a dev dependency) won't compile on android, and the cargo builder compiles dev dependencies even though they aren't being used in release builds.
+Thus as a work around, for the cargo build command above to work, you need to manually comment out the dev dependency section in both `core/Cargo.toml` and `core_api/Cargo.toml`

 ## Architecture
 I've tried to resemble Redux in Rust and looked at [this code](https://github.com/rust-redux/rust-redux).